IBSim/VirtualLab/docs/source/runsim/runfile.rst

 RunPreAster
 ~~~~~~~~~~~

+Usage:
-bool (optional)
+  MeshCheck = bool (optional)

 Indicates whether or not to run the optional pre-processing script provided in `Sim.PreAsterFile`.
 Default is True.

 RunAster
 ~~~~~~~~

+Usage:
-bool (optional)
+  MeshCheck = bool (optional)

 Indicates whether or not to run the **Code_Aster** script provided in ``Sim.AsterFile``.
 Default is True.

 RunPostAster
 ~~~~~~~~~~~~

+Usage:
-bool (optional)
+  MeshCheck = bool (optional)

 Indicates whether or not to run the optional post-processing script provided in ``Sim.PostAsterFile``.
 Default is True.

 ShowRes
 ~~~~~~~

+Usage:
-bool (optional)
+  MeshCheck = bool (optional)

 Visualises the .rmed results file(s) produced by **Code_Aster** through the **ParaVis** module in **SALOME**.
 Default is False.

 ``VirtualLab.DA``
 *****************

 This function is the data analysis routine.
-The analysis, defined using the namespace ``DA`` in *Parameters_Master* and *Parameters_Var*, are carried out.
+The analyses, defined using the namespace ``DA`` in *Parameters_Master* and *Parameters_Var*, are carried out.
 The results are saved to Output/$SIMULATION/$PROJECT.
 If RunDA is set to :code:`False` in `VirtualLab.Parameters`_ then this routine is skipped.

 ``VirtualLab.Voxelize``
 ***********************

 This function is the routine to call Cad2Vox.
 The parameters used for the Voxelization process are defined in the namespace ``Vox`` in *Parameters_Master* and *Parameters_Var*.
-The resultant output images saved to Output/$SIMULATION/$PROJECT/Voxel-Images.
+The resultant output images are saved to Output/$SIMULATION/$PROJECT/Voxel-Images.
 If RunVox is set to :code:`False` in `VirtualLab.Parameters`_ then this routine is skipped.